 From the ground the cedar shakes on this home in Coconut Grove looked pretty good.
-Once on the roof that opinion changed.
+That all changed once on the roof.
 We were called because there were leaks in the three small flat roofs incorporated into this big, steep, detailed system.
-This was of great concern because WE had re-roofed all three flats before the shakes were installed – the cedar shakes WE would have installed had our bid not been too high according to the General Contractor, who said they would do the shakes “in house”.
+This was of great concern because WE had re-roofed all three flats before the shakes were installed.
+WE would have installed the shakes had our bid not been too high, according to the General Contractor.
+He said they would do the shakes “in house”.

-After a five second inspection we determined that the flat roofs were leaking because the shake installers had started the first course too low and driven nails though the bottom of the shake and into the flat, a big no-no. At that time the homeowner beckoned us to come down and have a word… great… She asked us in, pointed up and — there was the biggest, most beautiful, open-beam, pine tongue and groove cathedral ceiling I’d ever seen except for the hundreds of nails protruding from it.
+She asked us in and pointed up.
+There was the most beautiful open-beam, stained and urethaned, Dade County Pine tongue and groove cathedral ceiling I’d ever seen.
+Except for the hundreds of nails protruding through it, that is.
 “Have you paid them?” my boss asked.
 “No”, she said.
-“DON’T!” we said in unison.
-Fixing the GC’s mistakes on the flats without comment to the owner would have been right.
-There was no cover for this.
+“DON’T!” we said.
+Fixing the GC’s mistakes on the flat roofs without comment to the owner would’ve been only right but there was no cover for this.
 “Call your lawyer.
 This whole ceiling is ruined”, fumed my boss.
 Then she motioned toward a door and said, “The master bedroom is vaulted, too. . .”

-Any competent roofer checks each home for exposed ceilings during the estimate and, when present, makes the necessary adjustments.
-So, how do you find competent roofers in Miami?
-That’s another article.
+Competent Miami roofers check each home for exposed ceilings during the estimate and, when present, take note and make the necessary adjustments.
+So, how do you find these competent Miami roofers?
+That’s for another article.

 Just Follow the Bull